 How Many Monarchs Will You Raise?

-This challenge was created for anyone raising between 1-20 monarchs at one time.
-If you want to raise more, I recommend using additional habitat cages to avoid potential diseases caused by overcrowding.
+This challenge was created for anyone raising between 1-10 monarchs at one time.
+If you want to raise more, I recommend using additional habitat cages to avoid potential diseases and accidents caused by overcrowding.

 Do You Have To Start On An Exact Date?